It didn't take long for a tech company to copy Amazon Echo.

 At launch, Google Home works with Nest, SmartThings, Philips Hue, and IFTTT.
 Google Home also acts as a Chromecast receiver.
 So, with just your voice, you'll be able to ask Google Assistant to adjust your Nest Thermostat or turn off your Philips Hue lights or fling content via Chromecast to your TV.
 Google plans to work with more partners so you can control more things in the home.

-Thanks to Amazon Alexa, the Echo can also respond to your voice commands and control any Alexa-enabled products, such as lights, switches, thermostats, and more.
+Thanks to Alexa, the Amazon Echo can also respond to your voice commands and control any Alexa-enabled products, such as lights, switches, thermostats, and more.
 Simply ask Alexa to switch on a lamp, turn on the fan, dim the lights, or increase the temperature.
 Some products work directly with Alexa and other smart home ecosystems require a compatible hub.

 Google Home vs Amazon Echo: Integrations